Paris - Amsterdam

 © Lonely Planet

-Day 10: From Rotterdam to Amsterdam - The final leg between history, culture, and canals (54km)
+Day 10: From Rotterdam to Amsterdam – The final stage of the Paris to Amsterdam bike journey, through history, culture, and canals (54 km)

 🚲 Final stage of 54 km, from Rotterdam to Amsterdam, passing through Den Haag and Leiden.
 This journey will take you through Rotterdam, then Den Haag, before heading to Leiden, and finally arriving in Amsterdam.